chaoxu/naivemoha/README.md

-# naivemoha: A LaTeX Package for 膜.
+# naivemoha: A LaTeX Package for 膜

 Example: